Terrestrials/foomlottery/README.md

    21   268435712   276824064     8388352      103.1%        -2684610
 Are you sure you want to play this ticket and send 0.0001245747321 ETH? (y/n):
 ```
-You did not score any rewards at power level 0 but you would have made profit with power 2.
+You did not score any rewards at power level 0 but you would have made a profit with power 2.
 There are 3 jackpots in the lottery: 1024(=2 ** 10), 65536(2 ** 16) and 4194304(=2 ** 22) Million FOOM.
-The chances if winning the jackpots depend on the power of the ticket.
+The chances of winning the jackpots depend on the power of the ticket.
 ```
 You have the odds below:
 rewards:      1024   65536   4194304